Your preferences have been updated.

 The Village by the Sea

 Located on the southwestern coast of Aruba lies Savaneta.
-This old village was the island’s first capital, and remained so until 1797.
+This old village was the island’s first capital, and remained so until 1797, after which Oranjestad became the new capital of Aruba and remains so until this day.
 The oldest house in Aruba — a cas di torto, or mud hut, dating back some 150 years — is still standing in this historical town.

 The rustic charisma and relaxed atmosphere of this community beckons islanders looking for a casual retreat from their busy lives, as well as visitors looking for unfussy, authentic local charm.
 Relaxing days can be spent at Mangel Halto, a gem of a beach located just north of Savaneta, where a dense network of mangrove trees leads to an irresistibly inviting expanse of shallow, aquamarine water, made remarkably placid by the protective barrier reef further out.